Stack Teardowns · Issue 02 · Web track · Desktop

 PubMatic OpenWrap is misconfigured on the wrong tmax shelf

-PubMatic's measured p50 latency in this session is 1,236ms.
+PubMatic's measured p50 latency in this session is 888ms.
 Its configured tmax is 300ms.
-The result is a 91% bid timeout rate on the wrapper.
-The 300ms shelf is reasonable for very-fast in-page banner adapters but PubMatic OpenWrap is a managed wrapper that orchestrates a server-side auction with multiple downstream demand sources; its real-world latency budget is closer to 800-1500ms.
-Ironically, PubMatic is the only wrapper passing schain on 100% of bids in the session, so the schain config is correct, but the timing config makes the schain config moot because no bid lands in time.
-Fix: move pubmatic.com to the 1250ms shelf, or set a bidder-level override via pbjs.bidderSettings.pubmatic.bidderTimeout = 1250.
+The result is a 96% bid timeout rate on the wrapper.
+The 300ms shelf is reasonable for very-fast in-page banner adapters but PubMatic OpenWrap is a managed wrapper that orchestrates a server-side auction with multiple downstream demand sources; its real-world latency budget is closer to 800-1,500ms.
+Notably, PubMatic still passes schain on 84% of its bids (42 of 50) — the schain config is largely correct, but the timing config makes most of those bids moot because they never land.
+Fix: move pubmatic.com to the 1,250ms shelf, or set a bidder-level override via pbjs.bidderSettings.pubmatic.bidderTimeout = 1250.

 - 3.